Slicisi/EdgeRemover/README.md

 This project is licensed under the Mozilla Public License 2.0.
 You can find a copy of the license at http://mozilla.org/MPL/2.0/.

-## Copyright
+---
 © 2024 Slicisi.
 All rights reserved.
----